I am honored to help you uncover your trauma, get closer to your authentic self and move toward your dreams.

 My Healing Journey

-At one point in my career, I was part of a Disaster Medical Response Team and the Emergency Preparedness Manager at my clinic.
-Although nothing traumatic happened to me personally, the secondary trauma from my disaster team being stationed in the Superdome during Hurricane Katrina, as well as the experiences of many of my clinic co-workers and patients who were affected by disasters over the years, stayed with me.
+Like many in helping professions, I spent years believing I could compartmentalize trauma.
+I worked as an EMT and in emergency rooms, and served as a Disaster Medical Response Team member and Emergency Preparedness Manager at my clinic.
+I prided myself on "leaving work at the office" and blocking out the emotional toll.
+Although nothing traumatic happened to me personally, the secondary trauma from my disaster team's deployment to the Superdome during Hurricane Katrina, along with years of supporting colleagues and patients affected by local disasters, stayed with me.
 Through it all, I still didn't think the past traumas were affecting my life.
 That was, until multiple added stressors made it clear that the cumulative trauma and stress were, in fact, taking a toll.

-As Bessel van der Kolk explains in his book "The Body Keeps the Score, "trauma isn't just a mental event; it becomes an event that is stored in the body shaping our physical and emotional state long after the experience has passed.
+As Bessel van der Kolk explains in The Body Keeps the Score, "trauma isn't just a mental event; it becomes stored in the body, shaping our physical and emotional state long after the experience has passed."
 This proved true for me.
 I began to feel physically unwell.
-It took several years, an autoimmune diagnosis that forced me to slow down, and many different healing modalities before I began to feel “almost human again”.
-I am unsure if my mind, body and soul would have healed without mind-manifesting medications, psychotherapy, EMDR, nature therapy, parts work, and somatic practices.
-Through these modalities I have learned many new coping skills that are truly healthy and genuinely helpful.
-I can’t wait to share them with you.
+It took several years, an autoimmune diagnosis that forced me to slow down, and many different healing modalities before I began to feel "almost human again."
+I'm unsure if my mind, body, and soul would have healed without ketamine-assisted therapy, psychotherapy, EMDR, nature therapy, parts work, and somatic practices.
+Through these modalities, I've learned genuinely healthy coping skills that I can't wait to share with you.

 Stay connected,